 Updating the Identity Manager Components

-The update of the Identity Manager components on Linux is supported through a single script.
-You must run the install.sh script to update these components.
-The components include Identity Manager Engine, Remote Loader, Fanout Agent, iManager Web Administration, Identity Applications, and Identity Reporting.
+You can update of the Identity Manager components on Linux through a single script.
+Execute the install.sh script to update the Identity Manager Engine, Remote Loader, Fanout Agent, Identity Applications, and Identity Reporting components.